Besdima/netbox-aks/README.md

 # Netbox-aks

 Two versions to run internally with a private cluster.<br />
-With the smallest adjustments can be run on any Kuberneties<br />
+With the smallest adjustments can be run on any Kubernetes<br />

 # AKS-All-in-One